DKISTDC/dkist/docs/examples/example_cryo_plots.md

 aspect = dlon / dlat
 ```

-Finally, we can plot both our mean-subtracted scan at the peak wavelength and the mean values over all all wavelengths.
+Finally, we can plot both our mean-subtracted scan at the peak wavelength and the mean values over all wavelengths.

 ```{code-cell} ipython3
 fig = plt.figure(figsize=(7, 5), layout="constrained")